 What year did you commence at Montessori International College?

 If I were to use a metaphor, it’s a little like the conductor of an orchestra.
 You share with the players the beauty of the composition and then guide each of the players to use their talent, soul and determination to refine their part.

 What’s your favourite thing about your role?

-I have two favorite things.
+I have two favourite things.
 The wonderful people I work with and hugs from the children.